SF-2417

 Plain Language

 Operators must clearly and conspicuously disclose to minor account holders that they are interacting with AI.
-The operator may satisfy this through either (a) a persistent visible disclaimer that remains on screen, or (b) a disclaimer at the beginning of each interaction plus a recurring disclaimer at least every three hours during continuous sessions.
-Unlike the general consumer disclosure in § 554J.3, this minor-specific obligation is unconditional — it applies regardless of whether a reasonable person would be misled.
+This disclosure must be delivered through either (a) a persistent visible disclaimer always on screen, or (b) a disclaimer at the start of each interaction plus a recurring reminder at least every three hours of continuous use.
+This is an unconditional obligation — it applies whenever the operator knows or is reasonably certain the user is a minor, regardless of whether a reasonable person would be misled.

 Statutory Text